isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

+   Multiple vendor enterprise numbers are supported by ``vivso-suboptions`` (code 125) option.
+The option can contain multiple options for each vendor.

+   Kea will honor DOCSIS sub-option 1 (ORO) and will add only requested options if this sub-option is present in the client request.

-   Currently only one vendor is supported for the ``vivco-suboptions`` (code 124) and ``vivso-suboptions`` (code 125) options.
+   Currently only one vendor is supported for the ``vivco-suboptions`` (code 124) option.
 Specifying multiple enterprise numbers within a single option instance or multiple options with different enterprise numbers is not supported.

 .. _dhcp4-option-spaces: